 NEPA requires the analysis of project-related effects on the human environment.
 In meeting this requirement for federally-funded projects, FAA examines project-related noise effects resulting from proposed aviation projects and actions.
 ASNA requires the Secretary of Transportation (Secretary) to issue regulations establishing a system to measure and assess airport-related noise effects.
 The law also required the Secretary to identify land uses that are normally compatible with airport operations and the noise levels those operations cause.
-FAA, as the USDOT agency responsible for maintaining safe and efficient air traffic in the United States, met these requirements on the Secretary to set a national policy to reduce current and projected airport-related noise effects on communities.
-When analyzing airport project-related noise effects associated with airport development.
+FAA, as the USDOT agency responsible for maintaining safe and efficient air traffic in the United States, met these requirements on the Secretary's behalf.
+Part 150 regulations address the ASNA requirements.
+AAIA requires the Secretary to set a national policy to reduce current and projected airport-related noise effects on communities.
+When analyzing airport project-related noise effects, the FAA has found they are often the most highly controversial effects associated with airport development.
 This is because noise affects resources on and off the airport.
 For example, noise calculations are used to determine noise effects on noise sensitive land uses to determine which uses are or are not compatible with project-related airport operations, such as parkland use, recreational area use, or settings of historic properties.
 FAA policy determines which of the above sensitive land uses will receive noise mitigation.

 The FAA directs that analysis of traffic and construction noise impacts related to airport projects should be assessed in accordance with the methods promulgated by the Federal Highway Administration (FHWA) under 23 CFR 772, Procedures for Abatement of Highway Traffic Noise and Construction Noise.
 Highway traffic noise policies are promulgated independently by each state.
-TDOT provides specific noise analysis and abatement policies and procedures for compliance with 23 CFR 772 through the agency's Highway Traffic Noise Policy 520-01.
+Tennessee Department of Transportation (TDOT) provides specific noise analysis and abatement policies and procedures for compliance with 23 CFR 772 through the agency's Highway Traffic Noise Policy 520-01.
 TDOT defines thresholds of significance for traffic noise based on the land-use Activity Category of a property (e.g., a residential land use).
 These thresholds are expressed in dBA, the scale that most closely approximates the response characteristics of the human ear to traffic noise.
 Traffic noise is reported as one-hour equivalent sound levels (Leq(h)).
 Leq(h) values are steady-state sound levels that contain the same acoustic energy as time-varying sound levels over one hour.
 Table 4.16-1 presents FHWA's Noise Abatement Criteria (NAC) defined in terms of Leq(h) for various types of land-use Activity Categories.